 \section{Introduction}

-Language model (LM) is a central module for natural language generation (NLG) tasks \citep{trends-nlp} such as machine translation \citep{wu17ganmt}, dialogue response generation \citep{dialogue17jiwei}, image captioning \citep{coco14tsung}, etc. For decades, maximum likelihood estimation (MLE) has been the the most widely used objective for LM training.
-However, there is a popular belief in the natural language processing (NLP) community that standard MLE training will cause ``exposure bias'' and lead to a performance degradation during the test-time language generation.
+Language model (LM) has been a central module for natural language generation (NLG) tasks \citep{trends-nlp} such as open-ended language generation \citep{radford18gpt2, gpt32020brown}, machine translation \citep{wu17ganmt}, dialogue response generation \citep{dialogue17jiwei}, image captioning \citep{coco14tsung}, etc. For decades, maximum likelihood estimation (MLE) has been the most widely used objective for LM training.
+However, there is a popular belief in the natural language processing (NLP) community that standard MLE training suffers from the \textit{exposure bias} problem which leads to an incremental performance degradation during test-time generation.

-The exposure bias problem \citep{ss15bengio,seqtrainrnn16marc} refers to the following discrepancy between MLE model training and test-time generation for language models.
-During training, the language model predicts the next word conditioned on words sampled from the ground-truth data distribution.
-During generation, the model generates words conditioned on sequences generated by the model itself.
-However, due to the \textit{exposure} to real data during the training, the language model is \textit{biased} to only perform well on the ground-truth history distribution.
-As a result, during generation the errors will accumulate along the generated sequence, and the distribution generated by the model will be distorted.
-The forced exposure to ground-truth data during training is also referred to as ``teacher forcing''.
+The claim of the exposure bias problem \citep{ss15bengio,seqtrainrnn16marc} is originated from the following discrepancy between MLE training and test-time generation for auto-regressive language models: During training, the model is trained to predict the next word conditioned on prefix (or history) words sampled from the ground-truth data distribution; While during generation, the model generates words conditioned on prefix sequences sampled from the model itself.
+Due to the \textit{exposure} to real data during training, the language model could potentially be \textit{biased} to only perform well with data prefixes.
+Therefore, it is claimed (and widely believed among researchers) that during generation the errors could accumulate along the generated sequence, and the distribution generated by the model would be \textbf{incrementally distorted}.
+The forced exposure to ground-truth data during training is also referred to as \textit{teacher forcing}.